Suryxbg/Titanic-Survival-Prediction/README.md

 ## Process

 - Data Import & Inspection
-  - Loaded the dataset (train.csv) into pandas.
+  - Loaded the dataset into pandas.
   - Inspected shape, columns, datatypes, and missing values.
   - Dropped irrelevant identifiers such as PassengerId.